FCLAY1977/Fanatsy-Ballers/README.md

  I have created a dictionary or list, populated it with several values, retrieved at least one value, and used it in my program.

+ I have created a program that can read data from an external JSON file to utilize that data in my application.